Amazon RDS - Configuring a Connection to a SQL Server Instance –

 Figure 22: Successful Connection

 , we shall go ahead and login to explore the instance further (See Figure 23).
 We can also create an additional user database in the instance (See Figure 23, 24 and 25).
-Notice the dbForge Studio rdsadmin database which is an AWS proprietary database used to store objects for managing the Amazon RDS instance.
+Notice the SQL Manager rdsadmin database which is an AWS proprietary database used to store objects for managing the Amazon RDS instance.
 Figure 23: Query Default Databases in the Instance

 Figure 24: rdsadmin Database